HetavShah/My-Google-Sheets/README.md

 // KNOWN ISSUES

+-> Not Fully Responsive . ( It would be a great help if anyone want to contribute to its responsiveness)

 -> Charts Are Created On the Top of The Screen .
 So they can be dragged anywhere on the screen

 -> Creating more then one charts and Deleting The Previous chart is creating an issue with other charts ( Not sure why it is happening but i am looking into it )